Nogales, Sonora: Religion

 Since 13 March 2015, its Catedral Santuario de Nuestra Señora de Guadalupe is also the episcopal cathedral see of the Roman Catholic Diocese of Nogales.
 It is a suffragan of the Metropolitan Archdiocese of Hermosillo, from which its diocesan territory was split off that year.

 In popular culture

 Nogales is discussed at length in the popular political economics book Why Nations Fail, comparing the relative success of Nogales, Arizona, north of the border to the poverty of Nogales, Sonora, to the south.

-Nogales is heavily mentioned in the song "Magdalena" by the Killers frontman Brandon Flowers, off his debut solo studio album Flamingo.
+Nogales is mentioned in the chorus of the song "Magdalena" by the Killers frontman Brandon Flowers from his debut solo studio album Flamingo (2010).